EdvardM/railsgirls-ruby/src/basics.md

 `"Kittens are "`, otherwise it would have printed `Kittens areso fluffy`.

-The last part prints something to the screen in rather demanding manner, due to `upcase` function that is "tied" to strings.
+The last part prints something to the screen in rather demanding manner, due to `upcase` function that is "tied" to strings only.

 Also note that you can have either zero or any number of blank lines between lines of Ruby code.
 Use blank lines to group things logically, just like in writing human languages.
 Ruby does not care: you could write all Ruby programs in one really long line if you wanted, but readability is for humans; machine doesn't care.
 Clarity is important.

 I added one blank line after the first example as it is something that does not do anything to strings except print it; the two after it are a bit more complex, though still simple.

 If you wrote that in editor, try it out by saying